RustyAlgorithm44/LyricsApp/project_log.md

     *   Removed "Category" field from the `Song` entity and all related UI components.
     *   Simplified the navigation drawer to include only "Settings" and "Share".
     *   Reverted "Share APK" functionality to a placeholder in both `MainActivity.kt` and `SettingsActivity.kt`.
+*   **Full `SettingsActivity` and UI Overhaul:**
+    *   Implemented theme switching (Light, Dark, System) via `AppCompatDelegate` and `SharedPreferences`.
+    *   Modernized the Settings screen using `MaterialCardView` to group options and `MaterialButton` for actions.
+    *   Upgraded the main screen search bar to a `com.google.android.material.textfield.TextInputLayout`.
+    *   Replaced the FAB's Holo-era add icon with a modern Material Design vector asset.
+    *   Converted song list items to use `MaterialCardView`, with `TextAppearance` for typography and a state-list drawable for improved visual feedback on selection.

 **Current To-Do / Areas for Improvement:**
 1.  **Implement Share App Link functionality (e.g., Google Play Store link).**
-2.  **Explore sharing individual songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).**
+2.  **Explore sharing individual or multiple songs (lyrics and details) to other users of the app (Possible, requires intent filters and data sharing mechanism).**
-3.  **Full `SettingsActivity` Implementation:** Add features like theme switching.
-And make the overall app look better.
-4.  **Unit/Integration Testing:** Expand test coverage. - what is this?
+3.  **Unit/Integration Testing:** Expand test coverage. - what is this?
 I don't understand.
 I know that there are currently a few random test entries, but idk where and how it is used.
-5.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**
+4.  **Import song info and lyrics from karnATik website (To do later - due to website parsing complexity)**
+5. favourite or star button? and one page for that from the side panel?
+This like button comes only in the lyrics view page. not in main page.
 This log file summarizes the current state and outlines potential next steps.